South Korea - Global health R&D

 Global health R&D is not a strategic priority within South Korea’s development policy

-Research and development for poverty-related and neglected diseases (PRNDs; referred to as ‘global health R&D’ in this profile) is not a focus of South Korea’s development assistance.
-Instead, the government tends to use non-ODA resources to invest in R&D by domestic companies: For example, during the COVID-19 crisis, the government has invested mostly domestically in COVID-19-related R&D, but has committed to sharing the results globally.
+The government tends to use non-official development assistance resources to invest in R&D by domestic companies: For example, during the COVID-19 crisis, the government has invested mostly domestically in COVID-19-related R&D but has committed to sharing the results globally.

-South Korea contributes to UNITAID, a global health research and development initiative focused on tuberculosis, HIV/AIDS, malaria, and hepatitis C. It has pledged US$5 million a year to UNITAID for the period 2019 to 2021, which represents a 25% increase in annual contributions compared to its 2013 to 2018 contribution.
+South Korea contributes to Unitaid, a global health research and development initiative focused on tuberculosis, HIV/AIDS, malaria, and hepatitis C. It has pledged US$5 million a year to Unitaid for the period 2019 to 2021, which represents a 25% increase in annual contributions compared to its 2013 to 2018 contributions.
 South Korea helped to establish a ‘Research Investment for Global Health Technology’ Fund, known as the RIGHT Fund which aims to leverage South Korea’s global health R&D expertise and its ODA to develop technologies to address health needs in low- and middle-income countries.
-The government has committed to providing KRW25 billion (US$23 million) in total between 2018 and 2022.
+The government has committed to providing KRW25 billion (US$21 million) in total between 2018 and 2022.

 South Korea’s Center for Disease Control and Prevention leads on ODA-related global health R&D

-South Korea’s Center for Disease Control and Prevention (CDC) takes on the leading role for disease control in South Korea.
+South Korea’s Center for Disease Control and Prevention (CDC) takes the leading role in disease control in South Korea.
 Within the CDC, the Risk Assessment and International Cooperation Division under the Emergency Operations Bureau manages operations in partner countries.